 The FDA first issued a drug safety communication to indicate that it was investigating the link between Invokana and ketoacidosis in May 2015.

-On December 4, 2015, the agency indicated that new ketoacidosis warnings were being required for the entire class of diabetes drugs, advising patients to stop using the drug immediately and seek medical assistance if they began experiencing signs of ketoacidosis.
+In December 2015, the agency indicated that new ketoacidosis warnings were being required for the entire class of diabetes drugs, advising patients to stop using the drug immediately and seek medical assistance if they began experiencing signs of ketoacidosis, such as:

 - Breathing Difficulty or Respiratory Problems